srampinogroup/PES-trotter/README.md

 For drawing a trajectory by hand I recommand activating fly mode (`F11`) to take a view from the top.
-Toggle the profiling mode (`F10`) and draw onto the PES.
+Toggle the profiling mode and draw onto the PES.
 Toggle the profiling mode again to leave drawing mode.

+> [!NOTE]
-Work in progress
+> Work in progress

 ### Computing minimum energy path